netdata/netdata/ml/README.md

 ### Anomaly Rate - avg(anomaly bit)

 Once all models have been trained, we can think of the Netdata dashboard as essentially a big matrix or table of 0's and 100's.
-If we consider this "anomaly bit" based representation of the state of the node we can now think about how we might detect overall node level anomalies.
-Below is a picture to help illustrate the main ideas here.
+If we consider this "anomaly bit"-based representation of the state of the node, we can now think about how we might detect overall node level anomalies.
+The figure below illustrates the main ideas.

 ```
         dimensions